Take the guess work out picking stock photos by following these simple steps.

-So how do you know what images to pick?
-I have a few guidelines below to help get you started.
+So, how do you know which images to pick?
+I’ll outline a few guidelines below to get you started.
 But first, here are my favorite stock sites:

-Unsplash – completely free and has a WordPress plugin called “Instant Images”
+Unsplash – Completely free, large selection of images, and has a WordPress plugin called “Instant Images”

-Adobe Stock – subscription based and connects with Adobe Spark Adobe Stock – subscription based and connects with Adobe Spark
+Adobe Stock – Is subscription based and connects with Adobe Spark

 If you’re a DIYer, you also function as an Art Director.
-So channel your inner designer to ensure you’re finding the best looking image.
+So let’s help you channel your inner designer!

 Consider your branding

-Hopefully you’ve put together (or hired a designer to create) brand guidelines.
-This should include your brand identity and along with image styles.
+Hopefully you’ve put together (or had a designer create) brand guidelines.
+This should include your brand identity along with image styles.
 Always take into account whether or not the image represents your brand when making a selection.
-You wouldn’t want to use highly stylized stock photos if your aesthetic is more minimalistic?
+You wouldn’t want to use highly stylized stock photos if your aesthetic is more minimalistic, right?
+It’s important to take into account the feeling an image evokes, and if that feeling is in line with the values of your business.

-Also take a look at the images colors.
+Also take a look at the image’s colors.
 Is it really saturated or desaturated?
 Which one works better for your style?
-Is there a lot of red and orange but your color palette is blues and greens?
+Is there a lot of red and orange, but your color palette is blues and greens?
 These things matter to the overall picture.
-Make sure the look of the image fits in with your overall identity.
+Make sure the look of the image fits with your overall identity.

 View the content critically